Gesraha101/SkillPlus/README.md

-# SkillX
+# SkillPlus

-SkillX is a freelance platform where freelancers offer their knowledge to others based on bidding via online sessions
+SkillPlus is a freelance platform where freelancers offer their knowledge to others based on bidding via online sessions